Disability Discrimination Lawyer in Rochester, NY

 She is more than a warrior for people with disabilities.
 She and the rest of the firm also help clients deal with the emotions they feel during this difficult time.
 Being the victim of discrimination is not easy, but you will feel better when you have The Cimino Law Firm on your side.

-You can begin the process with a free phone consultation.
+You can begin the process with a confidential phone consultation.
 After you talk to an employment lawyer on the phone, you can come to one of our offices.
 We have offices in Rochester and Webster, NY.

 Contact us today to begin the process.